 Old Varnish will eventually need to be removed due to yellowing, boom, embrittlement, craquelure, or crazing.
 All these conditions we are able to fix and restore.

-Carl Brecht the second studied in Vienna Austria and Rome Italy at an early age under the tutelage of his father Carl Brecht in Weinheim Germany.
-Corona Art restoration was founded by Carl in 1969.
+Karl Brecht the second studied in Vienna Austria and Rome Italy at an early age under the tutelage of his father Karl Brecht in Weinheim Germany.
+Corona Art restoration was founded by Karl in 1969.
 Along with Seattle’s Fifth Avenue Gallery, and Corona Framing.
 Carl Brecht the third started by working at Corona Framing at an early age learning picture framing and art restoration.
 One of his first historic restoration works was cleaning and restoring a wooden bust of a French Bishop over 500 years old.
 Painting restoration is his passion.